mrak/stubby4node/README.md

 ### Change existing responses

-Perform `PUT` requests in the same format as using `POST`, only this time supply the id.
+Perform `PUT` requests in the same format as using `POST`, only this time supply the id in the path.
 For instance, to update the response with id 4 you would `PUT` to `localhost:81/4`.

 ### Deleting responses